Development of Sensory Organs

 Researchers and Academics, Heathcare Professionals, Industry Professional, Parents and Educators

-1. Control of inner sensory cell differentiation by extracellular signals and transcriptional regulators
+1. Control of sensory cell differentiation in the inner ear by extracellular signals and transcriptional regulators

 2. Lifelong dynamic maintenance of stereocilia bundles in mammalian auditory hair cells

-4. Development of the semicircular canal system of the vertebrate inner ear
+4. Development of the semicircular canals and otolithic organs of the vertebrate inner ear

-5. Mechanisms and function of calcium signalling in the developing mammalian cochlea
+5. Mechanisms driving the functional maturation of the developing mammalian auditory pathway

 Ruth Anne Eatock